 Membership to the library is open to everyone.

-Students on Sarum’s postgraduate programmes and STETS students are entitled to full use of the library’s facilities during the length of their course.
+Students at Sarum College are entitled to full use of the library’s facilities during the length of their course.